 But how do you get started?
 What goals should you set?
-In this blog post, we'll give you a few basic answers to those quetions to get you going on the path toward effective goal setting.
+In this blog post, we'll give you a few basic answers to those questions to get you going on the path toward establishing goals effectively.
 So let's get started!

 Why Set Goals For Your Membership Business?

-It's important to set goals for your membership business for a few reasons:
+Establishing goals for your membership business is important for a few reasons:

 - It Keeps You Motivated.
 Setting goals is a great way to keep you and your team motivated as you scale your business.
 Being able to track your progress and see how close you are to reaching major milestones is always a great way to keep the momentum going.